Pina Bausch

-Early life
+Early life and education

-Bausch was born in Solingen, the daughter of August and Anita Bausch, who owned a restaurant with guest rooms which is where she was born.
+Philippine Bausch, later known as Pina, was born in Solingen, Germany, on 27 July 1940.
+Her parents were August and Anita Bausch, who owned a restaurant with guest rooms, where Pina was born.
 The restaurant provided Pina with a venue to start performing at a very young age.
 She would perform for all of the guests in the hotel and occasionally go into their rooms and dance while they were trying to read the newspaper.
 It was then that her parents saw her potential.
+These experiences at the restaurant would be a great influence for her choreography of Café Müller.

+Bausch was accepted into Kurt Jooss's Folkwangschule aged 14.

+After graduation in 1959, Bausch left Germany with a scholarship from the German Academic Exchange Service to continue her studies at the Juilliard School in New York City in 1960, where her teachers included Antony Tudor, José Limón, Alfredo Corvino, and Paul Taylor.

 Career

-Bausch was accepted into Kurt Jooss's the Folkwangschule at age of 14.

-After graduation in 1959, Bausch left Germany with a scholarship from the German Academic Exchange Service to continue her studies at the Juilliard School in New York City in 1960, where her teachers included Antony Tudor, José Limón, Alfredo Corvino, and Paul Taylor.
 Bausch was very soon performing with Tudor at the Metropolitan Opera Ballet Company, and with Paul Taylor at New American Ballet.
 When, in 1960, Taylor was invited to premiere a new work named Tablet in Spoleto, Italy, he took Bausch with him.
 In New York Bausch also performed with the Paul Sanasardo and Donya Feuer Dance Company and collaborated on two pieces with them in 1961.
-It was in New York City that Pina stated, "New York is like a jungle but at the same time it gives you a feeling of total freedom.
-In these two years, I have found myself."

 In 1962, Bausch joined Jooss' new Folkwang-Ballett (Folkwang Ballet) as a soloist and assisted Jooss on many of the pieces.
 In 1968, she choreographed her first piece, Fragmente (Fragments), to music by Béla Bartók.
 In 1969, she succeeded Jooss as artistic director of the company.

+Influences and style

+Bausch's approach was noted for a stylized blend of dance movement, prominent sound design, and involved stage sets, as well as for engaging the dancers under her to help in the development of a piece.
+Her work, regarded as a continuation of the European and American expressionist movements, incorporated many expressly dramatic elements and often explored themes connected to trauma, particularly trauma arising out of relationships.

+The term "dance theatre" (tanztheater) can be traced back to Rudolf Laban's theories.
+While Laban used the phrase in comparison with movement choirs, he didn't specify the content of dance theatre.
+It was his students such as Kurt Jooss and Mary Wigman who further developed their own theories regarding tanztheater.
+Having Jooss as a teacher and mentor, Bausch's pieces were largely influenced by the German expressionist dance tradition of Ausdruckstanz.
+Her pieces were simple and rejected the classical forms of ballet.
+The dances generally had little to no plot, no progression, and no sense of a specific geographical place.